min2ha/ukwa-site/content/target/66419/index.en.md

   "start_date": "2018-05-31T09:00:00Z"
 }

-# Centre for Health and the Public Interest (CHPI)

 The Centre for Health and the Public Interest (CHPI) began operation in June 2013 as a dynamic health and social care policy think-tank committed to the founding principles of the NHS.